MH-KBracey/html-css-intro/README.md

 ...we'll see that they all sit next to each other on our page.
 Now try making your browser window smaller - when there's no more sideways room, elements get pushed down to the space below.

-"That's great Kye, but what if I want to make it looks pretty?
+"That's great Kye, but what if I want to make it look pretty?
 Where is the format menu?"

 This is where CSS comes in.